docker/docs/toolbox/overview.md

 * Try out the examples in the [Getting Started](/engine/getstarted/index.md) tutorial.

-* Dig in deeper with [more tutorials and examples](/engine/tutorials/index.md) on building images, runnning containers, networking, managing data, and storing images on Docker Hub.
+* Dig in deeper with [more tutorials and examples](/engine/tutorials/index.md) on building images, running containers, networking, managing data, and storing images on Docker Hub.

 * [Learn about Kitematic](/kitematic/userguide.md)